alexwenzel/bselements/readme.md

 First register the service provider ``Alexwenzel\Bselements\BselementsServiceProvider`` in ``app/conf/app.php``.
 Optional you can register an alias in the same file like the service provider.

+There is a demo page included in this package.
+View it by using ``View::make('bselements::demopage')``.

 ## Form elements

 ### Info